zhao1701/spotify-song-lyric-analysis/readme.md

 It is important to emphasize that these embeddings are based only on audio features; songs of different genres that stylistically sound nothing alike might still be projected next to each other because they contain similar features like acousticness, loudness, tempo, etc. For this reason, embedding only audio feature data may be of limited usefulness (Is embedding **My Sharona** next to **Hey Jude** really justified?
 Why is **Every Breath You Take** and **Bette Davis Eyes** so far along the recency axis?)

 ## Analysis of Artists
-#### Artists at the Extremes
+#### Extreme Artists
 Using the Spotify audio feature data, I constructed audio feature profiles for each artist by averaging the features for each of their songs.
 The word clouds below show which artists have the highest values for each audio feature.
 Only artists with at least **5** Hot 100 songs are included since too small a sample may not be representative of the artist's overall work.

 <p align='center'><img src="imgs/most-extreme-artists.png" width='800px'></p>

 #### Madonna is the Queen of Pop
 Perhaps the most natural first question to ask is simply, "Which artists have the most hit singles?"
-Amazingly, Madonna has charted **35** times and remains the only artist to have produced over **30** hot 100 singles throughout the course of her career.
+Amazingly, **Madonna** has charted **35** times and remains the only artist to have produced over **30** hot 100 singles since the **1960s**.

 <p align='center'><img src="imgs/most-charted-artists.png" width='800px'></p>

 #### Flash in the Pan vs. Steady Burn
-While legendary artists from Madonna to Phil Collins have forged successful careers with numerous hit songs, the vast majority of artists are not as fortunate.
+While legendary artists from **Madonna** to **Phil Collins** have forged successful careers with numerous hit songs, the vast majority of artists are not as fortunate.
 The histogram on the left shows that over **1,300** artists only ever generated **1** hit song.
-In fact, **58%** of charting artists are one-hit wonders who were only able do so once in their careers, while **82%** of charting artists have charted at most 3 times.
+In fact, **58%** of charting artists are one-hit wonders and only able chart once in their careers, while **82%** of charting artists have charted **at most 3** times.
 <p align='center'><img src="imgs/distribution-hits-per-artist.png" width='800px'></p>

 That half of all charting artists are flashes in the pan suggests that the Year-End Hot 100 is surprisingly diverse in terms of the number of unique artists that chart each year.
-It speaks to how competitive the music industry is that generating a hit single that lands on the Year-End Hot 100, and all the exposure such success entails, is far from a guarantee of maintaining a sustained career.
+It speaks to how competitive the music industry is; generating a hit single that lands on the Year-End Hot 100, and all the exposure such success entails, is far from a guarantee of maintaining a sustained career.
 Of those artists with steady-burn careers, I plotted their hit songs as points on separate timelines, one timeline for each artist.
-The timelines are displayed in order of length of the artist's career, starting with Michael Jackson, who has had the longest charting career; even years after his death, a song he wrote managed chart in the Hot 100 in **2014**.
+The timelines are displayed in order of length of the artist's career, calculated as the time elapsed from their earliest Hot 100 single to their latest.

 <p align='center'><img src="imgs/artist-career-spans.png" width='800px'></p>
-<p align='center'> <b>Note</b>: "Length of Career Span" is an imperfect metric since older artists may have had hits prior to 1960.</p>
+<p align='center'> <b>Note</b>: "Length of career span" is an imperfect metric since older artists may have had hits prior to 1960.</p>

-I was quite surprised to see how some artists such as Santana and Aaron Neville did not produce as many hit singles as the most popular artists, yet still managed to chart on the Year-End Top 100 during vastly different decades of their careers.
+Surprisingly, some artists such as **Santana** and **Aaron Neville** did not produce as many hit singles as the most popular artists, yet still managed to chart on the Year-End Top 100 during vastly different decades of their careers.

 #### Declining Artist Diversity
 The number of unique artists on the Year-End Hot 100 is in general decline.
-The trend is quite noisy, so I have smoothed it with a ten-year moving average.
+The trend is quite noisy, so I smoothed it with a ten-year moving average.
 As recently as **2016**, close to half of all songs on the Year-End Hot 100 were from artists who charted at least twice that year, a far cry from **1972** when almost all of the top 100 songs were from distinct artists.
 <p align='center'><img src="imgs/artist-diversity-over-time.png" width='800px'></p>
 Particularly interesting is the sharp decline in artist diversity from **2000** to **2010**, a [traumatic decade of shrinking revenue for the entire industry](http://money.cnn.com/2010/02/02/news/companies/napster_music_industry/).
 It is possible that during this period, risk-averse record companies were only willing to produce, market, and distribute songs from established musicians and the occasional newly discovered superstar.
 In essence, as the pie shrunk, the superstars got larger pieces of it until the rise of digital streaming revenue in the early **2010s** partially stemmed the bleeding.